ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

 # Stalker-Anomaly-Brotherhood
 Version 0.1a

-Due to hardware problems I can' continue writing on the mod.
+Due to hardware problems I can't continue writing on the mod.

 Thank you for visiting my mod project.
 For the moment it's still in the early phase of developpment - as such it's not ready for distribution and is meant to be alpha tested.